QudevETH/PycQED_py3/docs/source/conventions/git.md

 For practical reasons, the following scenarios are tolerated:
 * Commit to the project branch when developing directly on the experiment setup.
-TODO: Maybe I forgot what Christoph exactly  meant with this sentence.
-I would think that it is actually bad to commit on the project branch when developping directly on the setup.
-I would rather recommend to commit on a tmp branch.
 * Developing something that is based on functionality that is currently only available on the project branch.
 When ready for a merge request, cherry-pick onto a new feature branch.